clb953/KMOChanges2806/19c/README.md

 `mdp-header title="19th Century Kent" background=gh:kent-map/images/banners/19c.jpg .sticky`

 # Overview
-Hoy and steamboats, railways and passenger ships brought people to Kent in ever increasing numbers as its tourist industry developed.
 During the 19th century Kent was connected to the metropolis through hoy and steamboats and later by the expanding railway network; it also provided convenient access to the coast of France through the regular passenger ships running from Folkestone and Dover.
 It attracted the attention of numerous writers across the century.
 [Read More](19c-kent)

 # People